 Like Australia, New Zealand is a very damaged place, but with superb wild country and unique ecology still hanging in there.
 Mountaineering and walking in the Southern Alps have held me enthralled for many years, especially in the astounding landscapes of Fiordland - one of the greatest wildernesses on Earth.

 In the Arctic summer of 2014 two of us spent a month in Ofjord (Island Fiord), a spectacular inner arm of East Greenland\'s mighty Scoresbysund - the largest fiord system in the world.
-At 71 degrees north, we moved around the awe-inspiring landscape by sea kayak, exploring islands, climbing peaks on the edge of the surrounding icecaps (Milne Land and Renland) and rock climbing on massive cliffs of the fiord\'s two-kilometre-high escarpments.
-We arrived in twenty-four-hour sunlight; by the time we left the nights were growing dark and cold.
+At 71 degrees north, we moved around the awe-inspiring landscape by sea kayak, exploring islands, climbing peaks on the edge of the surrounding icecaps of Milne Land and Renland, and rock climbing on massive cliffs of the fiord\'s two-kilometre-high escarpments.
+We arrived in twenty-four-hour sunlight and warmth; by the time we left the nights were growing dark and cold.

 These Iceland images are from eight days walking the Laugavegur trail in August, 2014.
 The trail’s name means something like “Hot Springs Way” and its the most popular extended walk in Iceland.
 The trail traverses an astounding and varied volcanic landscape, first across colourful, thermally active rhyolite highlands, then through more stable and very black lava country, with icecaps looming all around.
 I walked south from Landmannalaugur to Thorsmork (“Thor’s Forest”) and then continued over the 2010 Eyjafjallajokull eruption and Fimmvorthuhals (“Five Cairns Pass”) to finish at Skogar on the south coast.
 (My apologies that this web template does not allow the use of special Icelandic characters for authentic spelling.)